 This activity has so much potential.
-It could be a simple sensory activity like I did with Isabella or you can make it more elaborate.
+It could be a simple sensory activity like I did with my daughter or you can make it more elaborate.
 I boiled some spaghetti and put it in two different bowls and gave her a potato masher and a spaghetti spatula and let her go at it.

 - Provides opportunity to explore using senses

 - Develops fine motor skills by squishing, grabbing, mashing etc

 - Provides opportunity to teach descriptive words such as slimy or wet.